diodechain/diode-docs/content/docs/FAQ/how-do-i-use-a-different-wallet-for-the-diode-cli.md

 ---
 _schema: default
-title: How Do I Use a Different Wallet For the Diode CLI?
+title: How do I use a different wallet for the Diode CLI?
-nav_title: How To Use a Different Wallet For the Diode CLI?
+nav_title: How do I use a different wallet for the Diode CLI?
 nav_section: FAQ
 weight: 20004
 draft: false